5 Somatic Therapy Practices to Calm Your Nervous System

 Tips For Learning Self-Regulation:

 1. TAKE DEEP BREATHS.
 Breathing is a unique function in the body because it can be done completely involuntarily, or, we can take conscious control of it.
 The way we breathe can impact on how the nervous system interprets those signals.
 Fast, shallow breathing can signal danger.
 Slow, deep breathing is more indicative of the parasympathetic ‘rest and digest’ state.
-Just slowing down the breath can help us to reduce or come out of a fight of flight response.
+Just slowing down the breath can help us to reduce or come out of a fight-or-flight response.
 Please note, for some people, trying to deepen and slow the breath can activate the stress response – so if this happens, try one of the other tips below, and come back to this one later on.

 2. LEARN TO GROUND YOURSELF.
 This means becoming aware of what is happening in the present moment, both outside and inside of us.
-It includes noticing what we can hear, smell, taste, see and feel on our skin, as well as any movements, sensations and feelings on the inside.
+It includes noticing what we can hear, smell, taste, see and feel on our skin, as well as any movements, sensations, and feelings on the inside.
 Essentially this is the practice of mindfulness, and these principles are ancient.
 A note of caution – sometimes, bringing attention to internal sensations can be uncomfortable.
 If this is the case for you, start with the external ones, and gradually build up to developing internal awareness.
 Learning to sustain awareness is like building a muscle – it takes time and practice.
 Short and frequent is more likely to lead to long-term success than trying to force ourselves to ‘stay present’ for longer than we are able to.

 “Grounded means that you can feel your butt in your chair, see the light coming through the window, feel the tension in your calves, and hear the wind stirring in the tree outside” [Bessel van der Kolk]